hemanthchinnam/BookMyShow-MERN/README.md

        npm start
 in both the terminal parts to start backend and frontend respectively.

+Give your email Id in user routes under forget password.

 After starting you can view the output in your browser running on "http://localhost:3000/".